damianhakert/damianhakert.github.io/source/handbook/index.md

 start it.
 Don't say 'yes' and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.
 1. All company data should be **shareable** by default.
 Don't use a local text file but leave comments on an issue.
-Create Google docs with your company Google Apps account.
+Use merge requests to edit the website, don't use Google Docs.
+If you _do_ need a Google Doc, then create the doc with your company Google Apps account.
 By default share Google docs with the whole company 'anyone at GitLab can find and access' with edit (preferred) or comment access for everyone.
 An easy way to do this, is to create your Google docs in a Shared Folder in